Useful Notes / Moscow Centre

 - Getting five agents, the Cambridge Five, into pretty high positions in British intelligence, including almost getting one, Kim Philby, to the head of SIS itself, before he defected to the USSR.

 - Mole John Anthony Walker, who offered information on US naval technology that helped make the "Victor III" and "Akula" classes significantly quieter than their predecessors

 - Finding and assassinating Leon Trotsky, one of the original leaders of the October Revolution, who just wouldn't shut up in his criticism of Stalin.
-Stalin was convinced that Trotsky was an all-powerful leader with an army of revolutionaries who was going to kick his ass, when really, he was just an old man whose son's chief adviser was a (KGB) agent.
+Stalin was convinced that Trotsky was an all-powerful leader with an army of revolutionaries who was going to kick his ass, when really, he was just an old man whose son's chief adviser was himself a KGB agent.
 Still he was noisy as hell and extremely politically inconvenient when Stalin was trying to improve the USSR's foreign relations.

 The KGB also engaged in some assassination operations, mainly of defectors, working with other allied organisations to do this.
 The most infamous was the 1978 assassination of Georgi Markov, a Bulgarian living in London, involved an umbrella firing pellets filled with ricin.
 The statute of limitations recently expired on that case, with no one being brought to justice.
 They may

 have been behind the attempted assassination of (Polish) Pope John Paul II in 1981.
 Allegations that Lee Harvey Oswald was in the KGB's employ have little to substantiate them.
 The service itself, however, naturally denied all these accusations, stating that they renounced such methods since just after the war.
 But then, they would say that, wouldn't they.

 After its role in the failed August 1991 coup, the organisation was dissolved, being separated in several independent agencies, such as FSO (Federal Protection Service), FSK (Federal Counterintelligence Service), etc. This model, however, proved largely unworkable, and most of these services were later reamalgamated into one.
-This KGB's successor is now the main domestic security service is the FSB (Federal Security Service).
+For several years, this KGB successor was the main domestic security service, the FSB (Federal Security Service).
 Foreign intelligence, on the other hand, remained independent, called the SVR (Foreign Intelligence Service), something that fiction writers tend to forget.